gkorgkolis/TCS/README.md

 - `exp_2_oracle_graph.ipynb` illustrates the behavior of TCS given the oracle graph as the 1st phase's output
 - `exp_3_vs_baselines.ipynb` contains baseline comparisons between TCS, CausalTime and non-causal simulators (CPAR, TVAE) (Table 3 of our paper)
 - `exp_4_cd_efficacy.ipynb` corresponds to our CD Efficacy experiments (Table 2 of our paper)
+- `exp_5_random_output.ipynb` observes the behavior of TCS when choosing a random configuration from the TSCM space.
+This serves as a baseline method.
-- `running_examples.ipynb` represents two running examples of the TCS codebase: (i) one running a single TCS simulation with a configuration of PCMCI Causal Discovery algorithm, ADDSTCN (TCDF) predictor and spline noise estimators and (ii) an optimized TCS simulation with our proposed Min-max selection scheme.
+- `running_examples.ipynb` represents two running examples of the TCS codebase: (i) one running a single TCS simulation with a configuration of PCMCI Causal Discovery algorithm, gradient boosting predictor and spline noise estimators and (ii) an optimized TCS simulation with our proposed Min-max selection scheme.

 ## 📁 Structure